Vertigo Treatment Maryville, IL

 Vertigo treatment in Maryville, IL.
-The condition known as vertigo is more than just simply experiencing dizziness; it’s complex and can make you lose your sense of presence in the world, heavily affecting your ability to perform basic tasks.
+The condition known as vertigo goes beyond simply experiencing dizziness; it’s a complex condition that can cause you to lose your sense of being in the world, severely impacting your daily life.
 At Axes Physical Therapy in Maryville, IL, our approach to vertigo treatment targets root causes of your vertigo with vestibular therapy and other physical therapy treatment modalities.
 Our expert team of Maryville, IL physical and occupational therapists work with you and your doctor to offer personalized, evidence-backed care plans.
 Our goal?
 To help you regain balance and return to the activities you love, without the constraints of vertigo.

 Understanding Vertigo